JREAM/ubuntu-cheatsheet/README.md

 [(Back to Top)](#terminal)
 Do not delete groups you don't know what they are used for, that's dangerous!
 ```
 groups                      (see what groups current user belongs to)
 groupadd name               (create a group)
 groupadd -g 900 name        (create a group with custom GroupID aka gid)

 groupdel name               (delete a group)
-sudo useradd <group>    (add current user to a group)
+useradd <group>             (add current user to a group)
+usermod -aG <group> <user>  (append any user to an additional group)

 cat /etc/group              (list all groups)
 cut -d: -f1 /etc/group      (list all groups, cleaner)
 ```

 # Permissions